SsilensioCrafter/CoreProtectFix/README.md

 - **CoreProtect integration** – forwards player chat to CoreProtect without requiring upstream changes.
 - **Server agnostic** – works alongside standard plugins and modded platforms such as ArcLight.
 - **Drop-in fix** – install alongside CoreProtect with no configuration required for most setups.
+- **Handled error visibility** – suppressed compatibility exceptions are recorded in `plugins/CoreProtectFix/handled-errors.xml` for review.

 ## Requirements
 - Java 17 or newer.